chandanab12/AWS-Cloud-Inst./Cloud Foundations-1/README.md

 is a measure of how quickly can your application recover after an outage and how long you can be down.

 The application can be unavailable for a maximum of 1 hour.

+### MTBF and MTTR

+Availability is calculated as: MTBF/(MTBF+MTRR)

+MTBF  - the mean time between failures.
+It is the average time that passes without any failures.

+MTTR - mean time to recovery.
+It is the average time needed foe the system to become operational again after a failure.

+## Business Continuity Plans

+A BCP is a document that describes how an org will continue to operate if a disaster happens.

+## Disaster recovery strategies

+- Backup & Restore - backups are created in the same region as their source, and also copied to another region.

+Also restore your infra in a recovery region.

+- Pilot light - you replicate your data from one region to another and provision a copy of your core workload infra.
+Resources that are required to support data replication and backup are always on.

+- Warm standby - involves ensuring that there is a scaled down, but fully functional, copy of your prod environment in another region.

+-  Active/active configuration
+It has 2 configurations:
+- Active/active config - where all Regions host the workload and serve traffic.
+- Active/passive config - where the passive site does not actively serve traffic until a failover event occurs.

+### AWS Elastic Disaster recovery

+Minimizes downtime and data loss with fast, reliable recovery of on-premises and cloud based applications using affordable storage, minimal compute and point in time recovery.